react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Sending a Message via the Data Channel

-You can send a range of different data types over data channels, we're gong to send a simple string.
+You can send a range of different data types but we're just going to send a simple string.
-Bare in mind there are limits so sending large amounts of data isn't usually advised.
+Bare in mind there are limits, sending large amounts of data per message isn't advised.

 ```javascript
 datachannel.send( 'Hey There!' );